fzammetti/knowledge-base/Solar2D/README.md

 # Solar2D
 ----------

-## To ensure images to work on Android, use this checklist:
+## To ensure images to work on Android, use this checklist

 * Image has to be RGB color 8-bit
 * Image cannot have ICC embedded profile